Andresmup/github-foundations/16_WIKI/Readme.md

 A wiki would serve as a knowledge base for your repo or organization.

 To use wikis:
-> Go to repo settings -> Features -> Ckeck Wiki (Optionally restrict editing to collaborators only)
+> Go to repo settings -> Features -> Check Wiki (Optionally restrict editing to collaborators only)

 *Now you just can go to the Wiki tab of your repo and Create the first page.*